Last Updated on November 22, 2020 by Oddmund Groette

 - The industry is close to an oligopoly – just four major global players: Otis, Schindler, Kone and ThyssenKrupp (in this rank based on sales).
 (About 15 years ago all companies were fined for price cooperation.)
 I believe the four players are unlikely to underbid each other.

 - Tailwind from structural trends like urbanization, population growth and increased living standards.

-- High degree of recurring revenue.
-Even better, this derives from a continuous increasing elevator base.
+- The high degree of recurring revenue.
+Even better, this derives from a continuously increasing elevator base.

 - Capital light business model.
 Hardly any working capital needed.

 - Family-owned and managed by the Herlin-family.

 - Managed from Finland.
 The Nordic stock markets have outperformed the US markets, read here for reasons why.

 - Kone has the best quality among the four elevator stocks, in my opinion.

 Kone is a Finnish company and means “machine” in the local language (by the way, Finnish is not related to the Scandinavian languages).
 Its main listing is in Helsinki and the ticker code is KNEBV.